MicrosoftDocs/xamarin-docs/docs/essentials/compass.md

         }
         catch (Exception ex)
         {
-            // Some other exception has occured
+            // Some other exception has occurred
         }
     }
 }